Not-Sami-01/Chess-Game/README.md

-# My Chess Game Project (Still Working on It - Incomplete)
+# My Chess Game Project

 This project is a personal endeavor aimed at enhancing my problem-solving skills and deepening my understanding of game development.
 The chess game implements the classic rules of chess.